-Dr. Howard Rocket Preventive Scholarships
+Dr. Howard Rocket Preventive Scholarships These awards were established in 1998 by Dr.

 These awards were established in 1998 by Dr. Howard Rocket, Class of 1972.
 A maximum of four awards will be made each year; two awards to the students with the most outstanding marks in Second Year Preventive Dentistry and two awards to the students with the most outstanding marks in Third Year Preventive Dentistry.
 The value of the monetary awards will vary and will depend upon the recipients' financial need.